The Drone Rangers

 technologies such as small unmanned aircraft systems (sUAS) for assessing rangeland condition, wildland fuel loads and detecting landscape changes, and evaluation of wildlife and livestock foraging effects on dryland ecosystems. |

-Hannah Potts is an undergrad student at the University of Nevada, Reno working towards her Bachelors in Geography with an Emphasis in Environmental Policy and Management and a minor in Writing.
+Hannah Potts is a graduate student at the University of Nevada, Reno working on her Master's of Science in Geography.
 She is passionate about public lands and their protection, as well as specific issues related to mine land reclamation.
 She is a licensed drone pilot, and joined Tracy Shane's field team in 2022 to help with flights and processing of data.
-She worked in 2021 as a member of the Nevada Division of Mineral's Abandoned Mine Land field crew, working to locate, catalog, and secure abandoned mine features across the state of Nevada.
-She has used her experience in geographic information systems (GIS) in both of these roles, as well as in her research projects and interests.
-She currently works as the student worker for the Mackay School of Earth Sciences and Engineering, focusing on community outreach and recruitment, especially to under represented populations in science.
-She works as a GIS intern for the Daniel Boone National Forest in Kentucky, helping to catalog and streamline their spatial data.
-She lives in Carson City, Nevada, and enjoys backpacking, hiking, wood working, baking, and embroidery.
+She has also worked as a member of the Nevada Division of Mineral's Abandoned Minelands Crew and for the FOCAL lab at UC Davis.
+She has used her experience in drones and geographic information systems (GIS) in both of these roles, as well as in her research projects and interests.
+Her thesis focuses on the applications of drone technology for monitoring the Mohave Ground Squirrel, a threatened species that lives in the Northern Mojave.
+She lives in Nevada, and enjoys backpacking, hiking, wood working, baking, and embroidery.

 |